-- ♦ The used BCB type must be set in the BPS configuration with the Tape selection parameter; see chapter 8.4.2 "DAP module permanently defined parameters". - On delivery, the BPS is set for BCB with a 40 mm grid. - If the BCB8 with a 30 mm grid is used, the Tape selection must be adjusted in the BPS configuration. - ♦ If the used BCB type does not correspond to the Tape selection configured in the BPS, exact position determination cannot be performed by the BPS.
+- ♦ The used BCB type must be set in the BPS configuration with the Tape selection parameter; see chapter 8.5.2 "Device parameter module Permanently defined parameters". - - If the BCB8 with a 30 mm grid is used, the Tape selection must be adjusted in the BPS configuration. - ♦ If the used BCB type does not correspond to the Tape selection configured in the BPS, exact position determination cannot be performed by the BPS.